Dolly Castro Rips It Hard In Red Gym Booty Shorts: ‘Good Afternoon Chicos’

-Dolly Castro may come with a childlike first name, but this hard-hitting gym nut is a muscle machine.
+Dolly Castro may have a childlike first name, but this hard-hitting gym nut is a muscle machine.
 The Nicaraguan fitness model has racked up 6.3 million Instagram followers on account of her ripped body, although womanly curves for Dolly are right up there with the muscles.
-The star has delivered another killer gym update – suffice to say that Dwayne “The Rock” Johnson may well have met his female match.
+The star has delivered another killer gym update, and suffice it to say that Dwayne “The Rock” Johnson may well have met his female match.

 Dolly’s photo today came straight from a workout room.
-The brunette had been photographed pumping an impressive amount of iron as she posed for the camera – with a giant barbell being lifted, it was clear just why this model comes armed with strength.
+The brunette had been photographed pumping an impressive amount of iron as she posed for the camera; with a giant barbell being lifted, it was clear just why this model comes armed with strength.
 Dolly was, of course, dressed for the gym.
 The star was flaunting her rock-hard physique in a tiny pair of hot red booty shorts.

-Popping as their hues were, the rest of the look offered plenty of color: Dolly had paired her shorts with a tight blue-and-white t-shirt tied into a crop top.
+As popping as their hues were, the rest of the look offered plenty of color.
+Dolly had paired her shorts with a tight blue-and-white T-shirt tied into a crop top.
 With a healthy ab flashing and those strong legs on show, this update was likely ticking plenty of boxes for fans of Dolly’s workout body.
-Simple socks and sneakers completed the look – not every update from Dolly comes dripping in glam.
+Simple socks and sneakers completed the look; not every update from Dolly comes dripping in glam.

-A caption from Dolly greeted fans with a reminder of the star’s Hispanic roots, although the majority of the caption came dedicated to Dolly’s status as a 1st Phorm influencer.
+A caption from Dolly greeted fans with a reminder of the star’s Hispanic roots, although the majority of the caption was dedicated to Dolly’s status as a 1st Phorm influencer.

 View this post on Instagram